A Message from the President

 President and CEO

-First, before we report the summary of our Group’s business results for fiscal 2018 (April 1, 2018 to March 31, 2019), we would like to take this opportunity to express our sincere gratitude to all investors for their understanding and kind support of our endeavors.
+First, before we report the summary of our Group’s business results for the second quarter of the fiscal year ending March 31, 2020 (April 1, 2019 to September 30, 2019), we would like to take this opportunity to express our sincere gratitude to all investors for their understanding and kind support for our business.

-We continue to enhance our corporate value through persistent efforts to advance our business to respond to the faith of all of our shareholders.
-Your continued support will be greatly appreciated.
+We continue to enhance our company’s value through persistent efforts to advance our business to respond to the faith of all of our shareholders.
+Your continued support is greatly appreciated.